 2. Visit the Cathedral of Sorrento.

 The Cathedral of Sorrento, dedicated to Saints Philip and James, is an architectural gem that showcases a harmonious blend of Romanesque and Baroque styles.
-Admire the facade adorned with intricate sculptures and the magnificent 14th-century bell tower.
+The facade is adorned with intricate sculptures and the magnificent 14th-century bell tower.

-Step inside to be amazed by the stunning frescoes on the ceiling, the elegant marble decorations, and the ornate wooden choir stalls.
+Inside, there are stunning frescoes on the ceiling, elegant marble decorations, and ornate wooden choir stalls.
 There is also the Chiesa di Santa Maria delle Grazie to be explored too.

 3. Enjoy all things lemon.